-The recruitment of CUPE staff is a year-long focus and we are working towards increasing our substitute list in many of our CUPE classifications.
+The recruitment of CUPE staff is a year-long focus and are working towards increasing our substitute list in many of our CUPE classifications.
 Continuous advertisements for substitute now run year-round.
 A round of interviews takes place once every 4-8 weeks to continually increase the number of casual employees (CR).

-SRPSD takes on practicum students from Saskatchewan Polytechnic, University of Saskatchewan, First Nations University, and Saskatchewan Indian Institute of Technologies.
-In 2021-2022, the Division had 35 practicum students in many classifications work with our students (LI).
+SRPSD takes on practicum students from Saskatchewan Polytechnic and University of Saskatchewan.
+In 2022-23, the Division had 40 practicum students in many classifications work with our students (LI).

 Interaction with CUPE resulted in discussions multiple times throughout the year.
 Labour Management meetings are scheduled every second month and take place when required.
-CUPE did not bring forward any grievances for the fifth year in a row, which is a celebration.
-Since 2013 we have had 22 grievances, we are proud of the relationships we have built with CUPE and we strive to solve issues prior to them being grieved (CR).
+CUPE did not bring forward any grievances for the sixth year in a row, which is a celebration.
+Since 2013 we have had 22 grievances, and are proud of the relationships we have built with CUPE and strive to solve issues prior to them being grieved (CR).

-The total salary for non-teacher employees \$20.4 M, the following is the 2021-2022 staffing breakdown (GL):
+The total salary for non-teacher employees \$21.5M, the following is the 2022-23 staffing breakdown (GL):

-Staffing for CUPE for the 2022-2023 school year went well and was completed by mid June, 2022.
+Staffing for CUPE for the 2023-24 school year went well and was completed by mid-June, 2023.
 We are constantly staffing throughout the year as employees leave for different reasons at all times of the school year.

-The Division continued to focus on Return to Work over the 2021-2022 school year.
+The Division continued to focus on Return to Work over the 2022-23 school year.
 Over the past years we have had the following (MH):

 2016 19 Time Loss incidents 1609 lost days

 2017 12 Time Loss incidents 628 lost days

 2018 15 Time Loss incidents 826 lost days

 2019 18 Time Loss incidents 585 lost days

 2020 8 Time Loss incidents 667 lost days

 2021 12 Time Loss incidents 474 lost days

-2022 6 Time Loss claims reported and WCB approved (as of June 30/22) 158 lost days
+2022 15 Time Loss incidents 270 lost days

+2023 4 Time Loss incidents - Please note this is only until June 30, 2023 90 lost days